yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 - 1175 brands and their six-digit NAICS code, top_category (4-digit category names), and sub_category (6-digit category names).

 `selected_cbg_stats.csv`
-- relevant census data for the selected CBGs: income, income margine of error, proportion of bachelor or higher degree, weighted years of education, median age, proportion of male, proportion of white.
+- relevant census data for the selected CBGs: income, income margin of error, proportion of bachelor's or higher degree, weighted years of education, median age, proportion of males, proportion of whites.

 `covisit_edgelist.csv`
-- a edgelist of co-visits between brands, where each row contains a brand, a co-visited brand, and the proportion of visits to the first brand that also visited the second brand in the same month.
+- an edgelist of co-visits between brands, where each row contains a brand, a co-visited brand, and the proportion of visits to the first brand that also visited the second brand in the same month.

 `yelp_labelled.csv`
-- 924 brands and their labelled yelp price levels, combining data from Yelp Open Dataset and manual labelling.
+- 924 brands and their labelled Yelp price levels, combining data from the Yelp Open Dataset and manual labelling.
 - 148 brands with no data labelled as NA.

 `brand_median.csv`